D2OKAY/simUI/README.md

   </tr>
 </table>

-You are free to modify anything you like, this is intended only for my educational purpose and not intended for production.
+You are free to modify anything you like, this is intended only for educational purpose and not intended for production.
 Just needed a quick simpueUI to connect to my local [Ollama](https://ollama.com/). and I would be updating this as I use it more as it is useful to me.

 I started with calling this "Ollama Chat" and that is what the base code will show.
 But theoretically it can be changed to anything really.